grafana/opentelemetry-workshop/site/docs/lab3/instrument.md

 - How OpenTelemetry custom span attributes are stored and searchable in Tempo and Grafana Cloud Traces.

-- How an OpenTelemetry custom metric is searchable within Mimir and Grafana Cloud Metrics.
+- How to search for an OpenTelemetry custom metric using Mimir, Grafana Cloud Metrics and Grafana Explore Metrics.

 :::opentelemetry-tip